seetaresearch/dragon/docs/api/python/tensorflow/nn.rst

   : Apply the softmax function.

   `softmax_cross_entropy_with_logits(...) <nn/softmax_cross_entropy_with_logits.html>`_
-  : Compute the softmax cross entropy with contiguous labels.
+  : Compute the loss of softmax cross entropy.

   `space_to_depth(...) <nn/space_to_depth.html>`_
   : Rearrange blocks of spatial data into depth.

   `sparse_softmax_cross_entropy_with_logits(...) <nn/sparse_softmax_cross_entropy_with_logits.html>`_
-  : Compute the softmax cross entropy with sparse labels.
+  : Compute the loss of softmax cross entropy with sparse labels.

 .. toctree::
   :hidden: